Domestic roof construction: Overview

 Modern timber roofs are mostly framed with pairs of common rafters or prefabricated wooden trusses fastened together with truss connector plates.
 Timber framed and historic buildings may be framed with principal rafters or timber roof trusses.
-Roofs are also designated as warm or cold roof depending on how they are designed and built with regard to thermal building insulation and ventilation.
+Roofs are also designated as warm or cold roof depending on the way they are designed and built with regard to thermal building insulation and ventilation.
 The steepness or roof pitch of a sloped roof is determined primarily by the roof covering material and aesthetic design.
 Flat roofs actually slope up to approximately ten degrees to shed water.
 Flat roofs on houses are primarily found in arid regions.

-In high wind areas, such as where a cyclone or hurricane may make landfall, the main engineering consideration is to hold the roof down during severe storms.
+In high-wind areas, such as where a cyclone or hurricane may make landfall, the main engineering consideration is to hold the roof down during severe storms.
 Every component of the roof, as of course the rest of the structure, has to withstand the uplift forces of high wind speeds.
 This is accomplished by using metal ties fastened to each rafter or truss.
 This is not normally a problem in areas not prone to high wind or extreme weather conditions.